Bleuje/variations-combinator/README.md

 He made a tutorial to explain the algorithm, using Processing : [Folds](https://generateme.wordpress.com/2016/04/11/folds/)

-This tool is real-time thanks to a compute shaders.
+This tool is real-time thanks to [compute shaders](https://github.com/Bleuje/variations-combinator/tree/main/bin/data/shaders).

 You can visualize some examples of [variations here](https://www.jwfsanctuary.club/variation-information/variation-guide/) to get an idea.
 I translated some of them (most of them are not in previous link) from Java into glsl (see [main shader](https://github.com/Bleuje/variations-combinator/blob/main/bin/data/shaders/computeshader_countincrementer.glsl) for source code).